hoangqwe159/hackerrank/docs/leadership.md

 - Successfully implemented editor component as planned
 - Component became one of platform's most powerful and extensible features
 - Built trust with team through evidence-based decision making

+---

+ **Migration**
+- Why We Transitioned
+	•	Metro bundler was slow, lacked proper web support, and made debugging difficult.
+	•	NativeBase had performance issues and limited flexibility for responsive design.
+	•	Poor ecosystem for web and desktop development within React Native.
+	•	Hard to onboard new engineers due to non-standard dev flow.
+	•	Needed a stack that supports web-first, responsive, offline-ready, cross-platform apps.
+- Requirement Understanding
+	•	Aligned with product/design/backend on:
+	•	Maintaining all existing app features across platforms.
+	•	Improving dev experience and build speed.
+	•	Reusing codebase where possible, rewriting only when necessary.
+	•	Key requirements:
+	•	Offline support, desktop/web parity, and mobile compatibility using Capacitor.
+- Planning & Task Breakdown
+	•	I decomposed the migration into modules
+	•	Each task was documented with expected input/output, test cases, and fallback plans.
+- Assigning Tasks
+    •	I distributed tasks based on team members’ strengths — assigning complex architecture decisions to senior devs and UI porting to mid-level engineers.
+    •	For junior devs, I paired them on UI rewrites using the new component library to build familiarity.
+    •	I also acted as the go-to person for blockers and integration issues.
+- Setup & Standards
+	•	Switched to Vite for fast HMR and builds.
+	•	Introduced monorepo structure and shared design system with Tailwind.
+	•	Setup:
+	•	ESLint + Prettier + Husky + pre commit hooks for code quality and consistent formatting
+	•	Storybook for components
+- Development & Support
+	•	We held weekly check-ins and async daily updates.
+	•	I reviewed all PRs related to core architecture
+	•	Introduced Storybook for isolated UI testing and component documentation.
+- Quality Assurance
+	•	Used Vitest + Playwright for unit and e2e testing.
+	•	Snapshot tests for visual regressions.
+	•	QA team involved early with preview deployments (Vercel + GitHub Actions).
+- Deployment & Monitoring
+- Retrospective & Improvements
+	•	Post-migration, we saw a 60% improvement in dev build speed, a 40% decrease in bug reports, and onboarded two engineers in under a week.
+	•	In the retrospective, we decided to invest more in automated visual regression testing and gradually expand our design system coverage.
+	•	This transition significantly improved both developer and end-user experience, aligning our frontend tech with modern, maintainable, and performant practices.